MSchaudha/TodoAapplication/serverside/README.md

 1.Clone repository

-2.navigate to assignment-react directory
+2.navigate to TodoApplication directory

 3.Run back-end server
   npx nodemon Server.js
   By default, the server runs on http://localhost:3001.

-4.Navigate to front-end client folder cd client npm start
+4.Navigate to front-end clientside folder cd clientside npm start
   Open your browser and go to http://localhost:3000 to use the app.